MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0503-Configuring and validating device compliance.md

 8. You will be required to enter your password again.
 Enter **Pa55w.rd1234!** and select **Sign in**.

 9. A message will appear stating, "**Stay signed in to all your Microsoft apps**".
-Select **no**.
+Select **no, sign in to this app only**.

-    > Note: A check bocks will appear stating, "**Allow my organization to manage my device**".
+    > Note: A prompt will appear stating, "**Allow my organization to manage my device**".
 This is because SEA-WS3 is not joined to Azure AD and not managed by Intune.

-8. **Close**all windows and sign out of **SEA-WS3**.
+10. **Close** all windows and sign out of **SEA-WS3**.

-9. Switch to **SEA-WS1**, and sign in as as Aaron Nicholls with the PIN **102938**.
+11. Switch to **SEA-WS1**, and sign in as as Aaron Nicholls with the PIN **102938**.

     > Note: SEA-WS1 is a managed Windows 11 device that is enrolled in Intune.

-10. On the taskbar, select **Microsoft Edge**.
+12. On the taskbar, select **Microsoft Edge**.

-11. In Microsoft Edge, type **Outlook.office.com** and then press Enter.
+13. In Microsoft Edge, type **Outlook.office.com** and then press Enter.

-12. Verify that you can access Aaron's mailbox.
+14. Verify that you can access Aaron's mailbox.

-    _Note: This is because SEA-WS1 is a managed device and marked as compliant._
+    > Note: This is because SEA-WS1 is a managed device and marked as compliant._

-13. Close Microsoft Edge and sign out of SEA-WS1.
+15. Close Microsoft Edge and sign out of SEA-WS1.

 ### Task 3: Disable the conditional access policy